yoyz/picoloop/README.md

     - Load/Save pattern live

 - BANK :
-    - will give the ability to choose another bank for save/load pattern and song ( not implemented )
+    - give the ability to choose another bank for save/load pattern and song

 - PSH :
     - shift the pattern to the left/right, reduce the size of the pattern ( from 16 step to 1 step )

 - MAC :
-    - change the synth engine : synth, drumsynth, fm
+    - change the synth engine : synth, drumsynth, dbopl ( adlib fm )

 - FX :
     - change the depth and the speed of the echo delay

 - BPM :
-    - change the bpm of the track
+    - change the bpm of the track and change the swing